radical-lab/pln/readme.md

 ### remote
 * connect to irc
 * join the channel
-* transfer your cartridge through a file hosting service like pastebin; as long as they do not mess with the formatting it should be generalised
+* transfer your cartridge through a file hosting service like pastebin; as long as they do not mess with the formatting (no syntax highlighting) it should be generalised to any file hosting service
 * your rpg journey begins in a pm

 ## supported languages